• #000 MASHIKO PLATE

 2018

-Origin: Mashiko, Tochigi, Japan
+Mashiko, Japan

-The finish: Fired tin
+Fired tin

 This is a rimmed plate by Suzuki Minoru, a ceramist in Mashiko in Japan.
 The way its deep, granular texture seemed to expand like the universe captivated me at first sight, and I had to buy it.
 When I moved to Germany, I couldn’t bring all my tableware, but this plate had to come with me.